 In many cases, it’s an easy fix; for others, you may need to call Spectrum support for further assistance.
-In either case, there are a few steps you can take to figure out exactly what is going on with your router.
+In either case, you can take a few steps to figure out exactly what is happening with your router.

 The red light appears if an error or problem has occurred.
 If you see it blinking, your router is working, but something is wrong with your connection.
-A few issues can cause it to blink, and we’ll go over them below.
+A few issues can cause it to blink; we’ll review them below.
 But first, let’s talk about why your router lights up in the first place.

 Most routers have built-in LEDs that indicate network connectivity status.

-When these LEDs turn on or flicker, it means there’s activity on your wireless network—that is, wireless devices connected to your router are sending and receiving data over its WiFi signal.
+When these LEDs turn on or flicker, there’s activity on your wireless network—wireless devices connected to your router send and receive data over its WiFi signal.

-Well, when you connect your modem to Spectrum Internet Service (as well as any other ISP), the modem establishes a physical connection with your router.
-That physical connection allows data transfer between those two devices, which essentially creates an entry point for sharing data over WiFi throughout your home or office.
+When you connect your modem to Spectrum Internet Service (as well as any other ISP), the modem establishes a physical connection with your router.
+That physical connection allows data transfer between those two devices, creating an entry point for sharing data over WiFi throughout your home or office.

 By checking your router’s lights!
 Typically, both indicator lights should be green when all is right with your setup.
-Here’s where things get complicated: Depending on your ISP provider, a flashing green light may not always mean good news.
+Things get complicated here: Depending on your ISP provider, a flashing green light may not always mean good news.